evennia/evennia/docs/sphinx/source/wiki/EvenniaDevel.rst

 example.

-In devel, *every* command definition is grouped in what's called a *!CmdSet* (this is, like most things in Devel, defined as a class).
+In devel, *every* command definition is grouped in what's called a *CmdSet* (this is, like most things in Devel, defined as a class).
 A command can exist in any number of cmdsets at the same time.
 Also the 'default' group of commands belong to a cmdset.
 These command sets are no longer stored globally, but instead locally on each object capable of